-A: Sport-études / sport concentration is a closed program.
+Sport-études / sport concentration is a closed program.
 This means that our classes are made up of only Sport-études and sport concentration students.
-Depending on the athlete's training schedule, students can participate in lunchtime or after-school activities (student council, leadership, extra-curricular sports, etc.).
+Depending on the athlete's training schedule, students can participate in lunchtime or after-school activities (extra-curricular sports, variety shows, leadership, etc...).

-There are currently 335 students enrolled in the program.
 There are 2-3 class groups at each grade level.
-Groups range between 20 and 28 students.